 Slide out onto your plate and enjoy.
 Yummy!

-Turkey casserole is made with leftovers from the fridge, including mushrooms, potatoes, tomatoes, green beans and a can of cream of chicken soup.
+Turkey casserole is made with leftovers from the fridge, including mushrooms, potatoes, tomatoes, green beans and my own white sauce.
 Mix it all together and pop into the oven.
 It is just a case of cooking for 20 minutes or so till the soup mixes in with everything else and it is nice and hot as all ingredients were previously cooked.

 I also pop portions of cooked turkey and stuffing into freezer bags and it is delicious to take out a couple of months later and enjoy a turkey dinner without all the cooking.